Kenji Takagi

-Professor Kenji Takagi (1888–1963) was a Japanese orthopedic surgeon, noted for being the first to carry out a successful arthroscopy of the knee.
+Professor Kenji Takagi (1888–1963) was a Japanese orthopedic surgeon, noted for being one of the first people to carry out a successful arthroscopy of the knee.

 Takagi was attached to Tokyo University (where he succeeded Yoshinori Tashiro) in 1918 when he carried out the ground-breaking operation on a cadaver.
 He had been influenced by the work of Danish surgeon Severin Nordentoft.
 In 1922, he went to Germany to study the use of x-ray technology there.
 Following World War II, Takagi's pupil Masaki Watanabe, carried on his work.